iampranjul/iampranjul/README.md

-Hi, I'm [Aditya Yaduvanshi](https://www.instagram.com/fixslayrxx/) and I am web developer and web desginer.My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+Hi, I'm [Pranjul Yaduvanshi](https://www.instagram.com/iampranjul_/) and I am web developer and web desginer.My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.